 9 Strange Sounds No One Can Explain Everyone has a favorite Wikipedia rabbit hole.
 Mine is “List of Unexplained Sounds.”
 I can’t remember how I first made my way to the page, but its array of sonic mysteries has shown me that while space is incredible, our planet is its own frontier of intrigue and unexplainable phenomena.
 1. Upsweep Upsweep is an unidentified sound that’s existed at least since the Pacific Marine Environmental Laboratory began recording SOSUS—an underwater sound surveillance system with listening stations around the world—in 1991.
 2. The Whistle was recorded on July 7, 1997, and only one hydrophone—the underwater microphones used by the National Oceanic and Atmospheric Administration (NOAA)—picked it up.
 3. Bloop is the big kahuna in unexplained sounds.
 That’s where things get eerie.
 4. Julia was recorded on March 1, 1999, lasted for roughly 15 seconds, and was loud enough to be heard by the entire Equatorial Pacific Ocean hydrophone array.
 5. 6.
 7. 9.
 52-Hertz whale

 What is a mystery that creeps you out the most?
 I'll start... : AskReddit true mirror: non-reversing mirrors A Brief History of Yippee-Ki-Yay Twenty-five years ago this week, the action movie Die Hard opened and Bruce Willis uttered that famous line.
 But where does the yippee-ki-yay part come from?
 (If you’re more interested in the origins of the second half of that saying, check out this article from Slate.)
 The yip part of yippee is old.
 Yip is imitative in origin but probably also influenced by the 16th century yelp, which has an even older meaning of “boasting, vainglorious speaking.”
 The yips are “nervousness or tension that causes an athlete to fail to perform effectively, especially in missing short putts in golf.”
 Yippee came about after yip.
 Yippie with an -ie refers to “a member of a group of politically radical hippies, active especially during the late 1960s.”
 Now how about the whole phrase, yippee-ki-yay?
 Do cowboys really say this?
 Tagged as: bruce willis, die hard, yippee ki yay

 Ice Bucket Challenge Doing the ALS Ice Bucket Challenge The Ice Bucket Challenge, sometimes called the ALS Ice Bucket Challenge, is an activity involving dumping a bucket of ice water on someone's head to promote awareness of the disease amyotrophic lateral sclerosis (ALS) and encourage donations to research.
 It went viral on social media during July–August 2014.
 In the US, many people participate for the ALS Association, and in the UK, many people participate for the Motor Neurone Disease Association, although some individuals have opted to donate their money from the Ice Bucket Challenge to other organizations.
 The challenge dares nominated participants to be filmed having a bucket of ice water poured on their heads and then nominating others to do the same.
-Origin The origins of the idea of dumping cold water on one's head to raise money for charity are unclear and have been attributed to multiple sources.
-Shifting focus to ALS Rules Governor of South Carolina Nikki Haley does the ALS Ice Bucket Challenge
+A common stipulation is that nominated participants have 24 hours to comply or forfeit by way of a charitable financial donation.
+Origin Shifting focus to ALS Rules Governor of South Carolina Nikki Haley does the ALS Ice Bucket Challenge

 Einstein's Brain How Smart Can We Get?
 David Pogue Terri Randall Sian Beilock Profile Joshua Seftel Joshua Seftel & Tobey List NOVA scienceNOW Julia Cort Stephanie Mills Elizabeth Benjes Brian Edgerton Christopher Rife Kate Becker Jedd Ehrmann Marc Vives Jill Landaker Grunes Jake Hubbard Catherine Bright Minna Kane Adam Talaid Michael Reichman Joseph Friedman Austin De Besche Charlie Macarone Jim Gallup Brian Lucas Jake Hubbard David Margolies Hero 4 Hire Creative Scorekeeper's Music Evan Anthony Bill Cavanaugh Rob Chapman Steve Benjamin Brendan McNamara Dan Puzio Laura Klein Olaf Steel David Marantz Fred Lepore Bettmann/Corbis Underwood & Underwood/Corbis Corbis AFP/Getty Images iStockphoto/Lightguard iStockphoto/pop_jop CLIPAREA/Pond5 William Seeley, Unravelling Bolero, Brain 2008 Vol. 131 1 39-49, by permission of Oxford University Press Associated Press Chris Hondros/Getty Images Jack & Beverly Wilgus Sangeeta Bhatia Charles Jennings Richard Lifton Neil Shubin Rudy Tanzi yU + co.
 Walter Werzowa John Luker Musikvergnuegen, Inc.